The Potteries Orienteering Club (POTOC) was formed in 1975 and its aim is to promote the sport of orienteering in North Staffs and neighbouring areas.

 Club ‘O’ Tops are red with a white and green yoke, with the club logo bottle oven and fir trees in red on the left breast.

-The club maintains a league table, where club members’ recent orienteering performance can be compared.
+The club runs an in-club league which promotes a bit of healthy competition between POTOC members.
 The league runs from the 1st November to the 31st October the following year, with the winners being the club champions.
 All national, regional and major events in the UK qualify.

-There is additionally a Club Handicap Competition which is held in November or December at a district event organised by one of the neighboring clubs.
-This is something that POTOC takes part in.
+There is additionally a one-off Club Handicap Competition which is held in November or December at a regional event organised by one of our neighbouring clubs.

 Responsibilities of Committee / Non Committee Members

-- Henry Morgan - Vice Chairman, Club Coach, Schools/Junior Development
+- Henry Morgan - Vice Chairman, Club Coach, Schools and Junior Development

-- John Heaton - Mapping Officer, Welfare Office, Equipment Records, POC Manager, Club Mark co-ordinator
+- John Heaton - Mapping Officer, Welfare Officer, Equipment Records, POC Manager, Permanent Course Contact, Treasurer, Participation Records

 - John Pigott - SI Coordinator